-When you roll dice and a few fall off the table, it may not be the end of the world… but it can be pretty annoying, especially if it happens a few times too many.
-It halts momentum while someone has to bend down and fish around to retrieve them.
+When you roll dice and a few fall off the table, it may not be the end of the world, but it can be a nuisance that halts momentum as someone bends down and fishes around to retrieve them.

-Of course, dice rolling trays aren’t essential.
-You can definitely get by without them.
-But they’re nifty, and you should definitely consider incorporating a few into your game nights if you can.
+Sure, dice rolling trays are never essential.
+You can play without them and you'd be none the wiser.
+But they're nifty to have around, and you should definitely consider incorporating them into game nights!

 Why Use Dice Rolling Trays?